Carreau/phd-dissertation/parts/cells.rst

 .. _oocytewt:

 .. figure:: /figs/oocyte-wild-type.png
-    :alt: "Bright field image of an OOcyte"
+    :alt: "Bright field image of an oocyte"
     :width: 0%

     Bright field image of a mouse oocyte before meiosis.
 Cell diameter is